LogtalkDotOrg/logtalk3/examples/NOTES.md

 description of each example is included below.

-Each example folder contains a `NOTES.md` file and a loader helper file (usually `loader.lgt`) that may be used to load all the example entities.
+Each example folder contains a `NOTES.md` file and a loader helper file (usually named `loader.lgt`) that can be used to compile and load the example source code.
 Most examples also contain a `SCRIPT.txt` file with instructions on how to load the example and sample queries for you to try.

 Most of these examples require objects, protocols, and categories that are defined in the Logtalk standard library or in other examples.
 See